 Actuaries use a combination of mathematics, statistics, and economics to forecast risk and help organizations plan for their futures.
-They are employed in many different sectors, including finance, transportation, energy, and the environment.
+They are employed in many different sectors, including finance, transportation, energy, and environmental stewardship.

 Actuaries must have strong quantitative and analytical skills, in addition to experience with economics and finance.
 They must demonstrate these skills in a series of examinations or through approved educational experiences.
-The MICS department has VEE (Validation by Educational Experience) approval from the Society of Actuaries for several courses that provide exam waivers for successfully completing approved PLNU coursework.
+The Department of Mathematical, Information & Computer Sciences (MICS) has VEE (Validation by Educational Experience) approval from the Society of Actuaries for several courses that provide exam waivers for successfully completing approved PLNU coursework.

 |Subject Area Examination||Corresponding Coursework|